ucu-computer-science/Hardware-Simulator-and-Assembler/README.md

-# POC Project: Hardware simulator and assembler
+# Hardware Simulator and Assembler
 [Website](http://assemblysimulator.pythonanywhere.com)
 ---

 ## Description:

-A Hardware Simulator and an Assembler, with several Instruction Set, Memory, I/O Architectures supported.
+A Hardware Simulator and an Assembler with its own assembly language, with several Instruction Set, Memory, I/O Architectures supported.

 ![](images/demoscreen.png)